Last Updated on October 19, 2021

 5. Research Supports Moderation

-Several studies support the idea that those who have abused alcohol can learn to drink in moderation.
-According to the Recovery Research Institute, a nonprofit research center at Massachusetts General Hospital, individuals that are confident and motivated to reduce their drinking are likely to do well in a moderation-based program.
+Several studies support the idea that some people who have abused alcohol can learn to drink in moderation.
+According to the Recovery Research Institute4, a nonprofit research center at Massachusetts General Hospital, individuals that are confident and motivated to reduce their drinking are likely to do well in a moderation-based program.
 Recovery coaching, mobile apps, and other types of telemedicine may be able to help those struggling with an alcohol use disorder, or AUD, to reduce their drinking.